seaneble/dhbw_semanticweb/README.md

 application.
 Fuseki can be aquired from the
 [project website](http://jena.apache.org/download/index.cgi).

-After properly unpacking Fuseki, the server can be started with the following
+After properly unpacking Fuseki, move or copy the ''lib'' folder from Jena into the Fuseki root folder.
-command:

-    $> ./fuseki-server --update --loc=PATH_OF_GITHUB_CLONE/database /ds
+Fuseki needs a configuration file, which is given as a [template](fusekiconf.ttl) within the project directory.
+Please copy this to the Fuseki root directory (relative paths do not seem to work) and change line 43 to contain the absolute path to the [database](database) directory of the project.

+Finally, start the server with the following command:

+    $> java -cp lib/jena-sdb-1.5.1.jar:lib/jena-arq-2.12.1.jar:fuseki-server.jar org.apache.jena.fuseki.FusekiCmd --config fusekiconf.ttl

 Beware of blanks or tilde characters in the path to the database as Java does not seem to support them.